 Our Impact Lasts a Lifetime.
 85% of brain development happens by the time a child turns age 3.
 During these first 3 years of life, the brain is making connections that will become the foundation for all other learning.

-Mission Statement: We educate, advocate, and collaborate to advance the healthy development of infants and toddlers.
+Mission Statement: We educate, advocate, and collaborate to advance the healthy development of infants, toddlers, and their families.

 We serve the community by linking research to practice and making it accessible to all.

 As part of our overall mission to create and support a higher quality workforce in the infant-toddler field, First3Years works to support and recognize those who have specialized skills and training around infant mental health through our Endorsement Program.

 With regards to advocacy, First3Years has demonstrated effectiveness in educating and influencing policy makers.
 First3Years was instrumental in the Texas Legislature's raising the pre-service training requirements for child care licensing from 8 to 24 hours, and ongoing professional development training from 8 to 24 hours per year.